langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   [O'Reilly: `bash` Cookbook, 2nd Edition][oreilly-bash-cookbook-2nd-edition]

 - You can still cd to locations - that will change the current directory, which is also the top of the directory stack.
-  If you can’t remember what is on your stack of directories, use the `dirs` builtin command to echo the stack, left-to-right.
+  If you can't remember what is on your stack of directories, use the `dirs` builtin command to echo the stack, left-to-right.
 For a more stack-like display, use the `-v` option.
   [O'Reilly: `bash` Cookbook, 2nd Edition][oreilly-bash-cookbook-2nd-edition]